 OFFENSE Days off the Bus

-Disrespect Degree Thereof 1 Day

-Forged Signature 1 Day
+Blatant Disrespect for Authority 3-9 Days

-Throwing Objects. (among students 2 days) (driver/windshield 5 days) 2 Days
+Throwing Objects. (among students) 1-3 days

-Tripping resulting in harm 2 Days

-Verbal offensive remarks 2 Days

-Offensive Non-verbal gestures directed toward bus driver 2 Days

-Refusal to Obey Driver 2 Days
+(driver/windshield) 5 days

+Horseplay on the bus 1-3 Days

+Using profanity or making obscene gestures.
+3-9 Days

+(Verbal/Non Verbal)

+Refusal/Failure to comply to a reasonable request 3-9 Days

+3 Days

+Out of School

-Gambling 2 Days
+Gambling Suspension

-Hanging object or any body part from the bus window 2 Days
+Hanging object or any body part from the bus window 3 Days

+3-9 Days

+Out of School

-Use of any tobacco product 3 Days
+Use of any tobacco product Suspension

-Destruction of Property and payment of damages 5 Days
+3-9 Days

+Out of School

-Shining light (laser/other) in mirror.
-5 Days
+Shining light (laser/other) in mirror Suspension

 Tampering with equipment 5 Days

-Destruction of Property(with restitution) 7 Days
+Destruction of Property( with restitution) 5 Days

+3-9 Days

+Out of School

-Sexual Harassment (Discretionary) 2-5 Days
+Sexual Harassment (Discretionary) Suspension

-Fighting School Suspension
+Fighting Out of School

+Suspension

+Calendar Year Out

-Alcohol, Drugs, and/or Weapons Calendar Year
+Alcohol, Drugs, and/or Weapons of School

-^{}Suspension and/or Expulsion from School with Referral to Youth Court
+\Suspension and/or Expulsion from School with Referral to Youth Court

-- Balloons will not be allowed on any school bus. - Destruction of Property (varies on the severity)

-- School buses and school vehicles are an extension of the school campus.
+- Balloons will not be allowed on any school bus. - Destruction of Property (varies on the severity) - Bus Privileges maybe revoked for any student with excessive infractions - School buses and school vehicles are an extension of the school campus.
 Due to the serious nature of these offenses and based upon the individual circumstances of each instance, students will be subject to additional penalties set forth in the Student Handbook and the Mississippi Code.
-Each disciplinary referral will be handled at the principal's discretion. - Parents are solely responsible for pick up and drop off of student during suspension off of the bus.
+Each disciplinary referral will be handled at the principal's discretion.

+Parents are solely responsible for pick up and drop off of student during suspension off of the bus.